sanabby/opencontrail-kubernetes-docs/opencontrail.md

 Details on kube-network-manager and kubernetes on opencontrail can be found @ https://pedrormarques.wordpress.com/2015/07/14/kubernetes-networking-with-opencontrail/

-**Kubernetes-minion:
+__*Kubernetes-minion*__:

+In addition to the kubelet and docker managed by kubelet, opencontrail plugin is deployed on the minion.

+`DAEMON_ARGS="$DAEMON_ARGS --api-servers=https://kubernetes-master --enable-debugging-handlers=true  --cloud-provider=gce --config=/etc/kubernetes/manifests  --allow-privileged=True --v=2 --cluster-dns=10.0.0.10 --cluster-domain=cluster.local   --configure-cbr0=true --cgroup-root=/ --system-container=/system    --network_plugin=opencontrail "`

+The additional argument passed to kubelet is `__--network_plugin=opencontrail__` which will start the opencontrail kubelet plugin.
+The plugin adds container that belings to a pod to vrouter agent.

+root@kubernetes-minion-4bfu:~# ps -ef|grep opencontrail
+root     12419 14312  1 21:38 ?
+00:00:00 /usr/bin/python /usr/libexec/kubernetes/kubelet-plugins/net/exec/opencontrail/opencontrail

-Opencontrail vrouter agnet in container and kernel module (vrouter.ko) is deployed on the kubernetes cluster nodes.
+Opencontrail vrouter agent in container and kernel module (vrouter.ko) is deployed on the kubernetes cluster nodes.

 `root@kubernetes-minion-4bfu:~# docker ps |grep contrail | grep -v pause` <br />
 `497a0d6bd096    opencontrail/vrouter-agent:2.20` <br />